Ana Cheri Flaunts Her Bare Bottom In Pink Thong & Black Leather Straps

 The update was a hit, garnering more than 44,000 likes within an hour of her sharing it to her account.

-“You can always be my Cupid Ana.
-So Beautiful & Special,” one admirer quipped.
+"You can always be my Cupid Ana.
+So Beautiful & Special," one admirer gushed.

-“Wow You are very pretty,” a second follower wrote, adding several emoji that included a kiss and tulip emoji.
+"Wow You are very pretty," a second follower wrote, adding several emoji that included a kiss and tulip.

 "How the hell your body looks so slick and perfect," a third Instagram user commented.

-The video began with Ana facing the camera with bare feet while holding three pink, long-stemmed roses in one hand while her other hand covered her breasts.
-The model smiled at the lens while she kicked up one knee while bending over and blowing a kiss at the lens.
-The next scene saw her standing up on her toes while holding the blooms between her legs while flashing a big smile.
+The video began with Ana facing the camera with bare feet, holding three long-stemmed pink roses in one hand while her other hand covered her breasts.
+The model smiled at the lens while she kicked up one knee while bending over and blowing a kiss.
+The next scene had her standing up on her toes while holding the blooms between her legs and flashing a big smile.

-The clip jumped to a scene that captured the beauty from behind.
+The clip jumped to a scene where the beauty was captured from behind.
 With her head turned to one side, she held the roses up to her nose.
-The lens zoomed in on her butt before the zooming back out and showing Ana from behind while she bent over.
-She turned sideways showing off her shapely thighs before the video ended.
+The lens zoomed in on her butt before zooming back out and showing Ana from behind while she bent over.
+She turned sideways, showing off her shapely thighs before the video ended.